Who is a Cancer Survivor?

 If you are having functional limitations post-treatment, you will also be scheduled to see our cancer rehabilitation physician.
 Additionally, you will have access to a social worker, registered dietitian, and sexual health therapist, if needed.

 Whitney Pitman, a medical oncology nurse practitioner, leads the Survivorship Clinic at UofL Brown Cancer Center.
-Kellie Manier is the survivorship nurse navigator.
+DeAnna Werle is the survivorship nurse navigator.

 If you are interested in a referral to the Survivorship Clinic, ask your medical oncologist today.
 The Survivorship Clinic may be reached at 502-562-6887.